 Since both the target monitoring and routing monitoring frequencies are scheduled for Grade A and B areas, only target monitoring will be done for the day and considered as routine monitoring.

-The details of the target monitoring carriedis as follows.
+The details of the target monitoring carried on XXXX is as follows.

+Table -04